ruchajoshi/ruchajoshi.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2022-07-04 15:59:00-0400
+date: 2022-06-23 15:59:00-0400
 inline: true
 ---

-Got accepted for [LUCS-PACE “From Energy Systems to Energy Justice” summer school 2022 in Oslo, Norway](https://www.mn.uio.no/ifi/english/research/projects/intpart-pace/summerschool2022.html) in August 2022.
+Got accepted for [LUCS-PACE “From Energy Systems to Energy Justice” summer school 2022 in Oslo, Norway](https://www.mn.uio.no/ifi/english/research/projects/intpart-pace/summerschool2022.html) to be held in August 2022.